 The shipping industry is also experiencing issues with port congestion and pandemic-related port closures and ship diversions.
 Labor disputes among freight carriers and at ports of entry are common, and we expect labor unrest and its effects on shipping our products to be a challenge for us.
 Any port worker strike, work slow-down or other transportation disruption as a result of the issues currently facing the industry could significantly disrupt our business.
 We are currently experiencing such disruption due to multiple factors brought about by the COVID-19 pandemic, such as supply and demand imbalance, a shortage of warehouse workers, truck drivers, transport equipment (tractors and trailers) and other causes, which have resulted in heightened congestion, bottleneck and gridlock, leading to abnormally high transportation delays.
 Additionally, if increases in fuel prices occur, our transportation costs would likely further increase.
 Similarly, supply chain disruptions such as those described in the preceding paragraphs may lead to an increase in transportation costs.
-This has materially and adversely affected our business and could continue to materially and adversely affect our business and financial results.
-If significant disruptions along these lines continue, this could lead to further significant disruptions in our business, prospects, financial condition and operating results.
+This has materially and adversely affected our business and financial results.
+If significant disruptions along these lines continue, this could lead to further significant disruptions in our business, delays in shipments, and revenue and profitability shortfalls, which could adversely affect our business, prospects, financial condition and operating results.